seng438-winter-2024/seng438-a3-NicoleHeather/README.md

 Or

-1. Go to "File -> Open project from file system"
+1. Go to "File -> Open project from file system".
-2. Navigate to "Project Folder"
+2. Navigate to "Project Folder".
-3. Add the same libraries using the same method as above
+3. Add the same libraries using the same method as above if needed.
 6. Then, navigate to src -> org -> jfree -> data and right click.
 7. Click on "Coverage As" and choose JUnit Application.